 In June 2015, the Supreme Court's decision in Obergefell v.
 Hodges established the Constitutional right of same-sex couples to marry in the United States.
 Although the marriages of same-sex couples must be afforded the same legal rights and protections as all other marriages, in eighteen states there are no protections against workplace or housing discrimination based on sexual orientation.
 In 2014, President Obama signed an amendment to Executive Order 11478 protecting federal workers from discrimination based on gender identity.
 Despite significant advancements, Congress failed to send to the president legislation that would ensure that all workers-federal and others-are treated equally.
-AFGE will fight for equality until those rights are achieved.
+AFGE will fight for equality until those rights are achieved because we agree with Attorney General Loretta Lynch that "the founding ideas that have led this country-haltingly but inexorably-in the direction of fairness, inclusion and equality for all Americans."